Surveyor-general of Victoria

-The Surveyor General of Victoria is the person nominally responsible for government surveying in Victoria, Australia.
-The original duties for the Surveyor General was to measure and determine land grants for settlers in Victoria.
-The position was created at the time Victoria became a separate colony in 1851 (see History of Victoria).

-The Surveyor-General of Victoria is the primary government authority on surveying and the cadastre (land property boundaries and tenure).
+The Surveyor-General of Victoria is the public service officer nominally responsible for government surveying in Victoria, Australia.
+The original duties for the Surveyor-General were to measure and determine land grants for settlers in Victoria. (see History of Victoria).
+The Surveyor-General continues to be the primary government authority on surveying and the cadastre (land property boundaries and tenure).